-After first power ON of the system, the user interface starts a configuration wizard.
-Use this wizard to set the most important initial settings for the unit to run properly.
-If required, you can afterwards configure more settings.
-You can change all these settings via the menu structure.
+After first power ON of the system, the user interface will guide you using the configuration wizard.
+This way you can set the most important initial settings.
+This way the unit will be able to run properly.
+Afterwards, more detailed settings can be done via the menu structure if required.